 The results will show how many of your competitors are using this keyword and you can also take a peek into how they have optimized their product pages, URLs, title tags, etc.

-Next, you need to use a tool to further research keywords you are going to use.
-There are different platforms that you can use like Moz, Ahrefs, Serpstat, or SEMrush.
+Next, you need to use a SEO tool to further research keywords you are going to use.
+There are different platforms that you can use like Moz, Ahrefs, Serpstat, or SEMrush, or these SimilarWeb alternatives.

 Here’s what happened when ‘Chocolate cookies’ was added into SEMrush.

 In the snippet above, SEMrush has listed down the keywords according to their search volume, their keyword difficulty, what will be the CPC of each keyword along with the competition.

 Editor’s note.
 Let’s cover the vocabulary:

 - Search volume, according to SEMrush – is the average number of times a specific search query is entered on a search engine per month.

 - Keyword difficulty, according to SEMrush – it estimates how hard it would be to use SEO on a new webpage to hypothetically outrank the web pages that are currently ranking on the first two pages of Google.